edgeworx/docs/content/en/docs/guides/build-older.md

 - macOS (Linux & Windows coming soon)
 - 5GB or more of free disk space
-- Video source (like a built-in web cam or attached USB cam)
+- Video source (like a built-in webcam or attached USB cam)
 - Basic command line knowledge
 - Basic Python knowledge